Stroke strikes fast. You should too. Call 911.

 Sometimes the symptoms of a stroke last only a few minutes and then go away.
 That could be a TIA (transient ischemic attack), also called a mini-stroke.
 A TIA is a medical emergency.
 You should get medical help right away.
 If a TIA is not treated quickly, it could be followed within hours or days by a major disabling stroke.

-The doctor will diagnose a stroke based on symptoms, medical history, and medical tests, like a CT scan.
-A CT scan is a kind of test that lets doctors look closely at pictures of the brain.
+The doctor will diagnose a stroke based on symptoms, medical history, and medical tests , like a CT scan.
+A CT scan is a test that lets doctors look closely at pictures of the brain.

 All strokes benefit from immediate medical treatment!
 But, only people with ischemic stroke, the kind caused by a clot, can be helped by a drug called t-PA (tissue-plasminogen activator).
 This drug breaks up blood clots and can greatly lessen the damage caused by an ischemic stroke.
-Starting treatment with the drug t-PA within 3 hours after an ischemic stroke is key to recovery.
+Starting treatment with t-PA within 3 hours after an ischemic stroke is important to recovery.
 Getting to a hospital right away allows time for a CT scan of the brain.
-This scan will show whether this clot-busting medicine is the right treatment choice.
+This scan will show whether the clot-busting medicine is the right treatment choice .

 Talk to your doctor about what you can do to lower your risk of stroke.
 Even if you’re in perfect health, follow these suggestions: